CYCOGS AI Robotics Stories

 The CYCOGS Story.

-company arose from the desire to make a better world and help our fellow humans using AI Robotics technology.
+Company arose from the desire to achieve a more capable world and help our fellow humans by employing AI Robotics technology.

 We at the CYCOGS®

-While many people go through life ignoring technology, few routinely and continuously study it.
+While many people experience life while ignoring technology, few routinely and continuously study it.

-You may find yourself in a technology disadvantage if your usage and exposure is just using a couple apps on your smart phone and hanging out watching sports.
+You may find yourself in a technology disadvantage if your usage and exposure are merely using a couple of apps on your smart phone and hanging out watching sports.

-If you keep this trend up, new technology developments will become “scary magic
+If you follow this trend, new technology developments will become “scary magic.

-We have seen many AI Robotics companies come and go, and we feel sad when the great ideas they had are lost or damaged in order to reach the next quarters bottom line.
+We have seen many AI Robotics companies come and go, and we feel terrible when the great ideas they had are lost or damaged in order to reach the next quarters bottom lines.